wp-plugins/contentde/readme.txt

 English:
 The content.de wordpress-plugin allows you to access your content.de account directly from the wordpress backend.
-You can order texts, list, review and manage all the texts in your content.de account and import them in your wordpress-blog.
-With content.de you can order easily SEO Texts from a network of over 5000 authors. content.de delivers unique content.
+You can order texts, list, review and manage all the texts in your content.de account and import them into your wordpress-blog.
+With content.de you can order easily SEO-texts from a network of over 5000 authors. content.de delivers unique content.
 Every text ist checked by copyscape to avoid duplicate content in your blog.

 For further information visit <a href="http://www.content.de">www.content.de</a>